Leonel2099/Leonel2099/README.md

 ###

-<h2 align="left">In the moment im studying a carrear about development in videogames and also a course of full-satck</h2>
+<h2 align="left">In this moment im studying a careear about development in videogames and also a course of full-stack</h2>

 ###